-Nickel
+Nickel Outlook

 In 2019, ALX Resources Corp. accelerated its focus on nickel-copper-cobalt exploration with its acquisition of the Firebird Nickel Project (formerly the Falcon Nickel Project) in northern Saskatchewan, Canada.
+The Company later added the Flying Vee Nickel Project, also in northern Saskatchewan, and the Electra Nickel Project in Ontario.

-The Company's analysis of world nickel markets aided its decision to pursue exploration for an economic nickel deposit, due to the robust demand for the metal and the potential for a supply shortfall in the coming decade.
-Copper and cobalt minerals are often associated with nickel deposits and provide additional value in an economic deposit.
+Internal analysis of world nickel markets suggested robust demand for the metal and the potential for a supply shortfall or disruptions in the coming decade.
+These findings aided the Company's decision to secure prospective nickel exploration projects and pursue the discovery an economic nickel deposit.
+Copper, cobalt, and platinum group metals are often associated with nickel deposits, providing added value to a deposit.